eatthinkdu/eatthinkdu.github.io/_posts/2015-08-17-reflecting-on-cape-town.md

 <h3>But Jesus, did I <i>struggle</i> like I have never before.</h3>
 There was plenty of social drama the first couple of months, which felt like I was living in a reality TV show, complete with my own plot line.

 I had trouble with work, not the work itself, but the conditions I agreed to.
 I thought about quitting.
 At times I felt I made the wrong choice deciding to come work for iX, like they had found the wrong person to TA.
-It was really hard for me to stay professional, it was even harder for me to communicate how I felt.

 My professional life and personal life melded together into this goopy mess, as I lived with, worked with, and partied with the same group of people.